nus-cs2103-AY2425S1/ip/docs/README.md

 The tasks are stored in a text file, which is automatically reloaded when you start the application, allowing you to seamlessly continue from where you left off.

-**How saving works:**
+> **How saving works:** <br>
  After every command that adds, deletes, or modifies a task (such as add, delete, mark, unmark), the application updates the task list in the save file.
  The save file ensures that when you reopen the application, all your previous tasks are loaded and available, along with their respective statuses (completed, deadlines, events, etc.).
  Loading on startup:

 When the application is launched, it automatically loads all saved tasks from the last session.
 Tasks that were marked as done will remain marked, and all task deadlines or events will also be loaded correctly.